arokasprz100/DNSite/README.md

 # DNSite

 ## About the project
 DNSite is a management website for PostgreSQL based database used by PowerDNS.
 Its main purpose is to allow making multiple changes to the data stored in database in a simple, fast and comfortable way.
 If you would like to learn more please read attached documentation.

+This project has been tested on **Windows 10** and **Ubuntu**.

 ## Documentation
 Documentation (in polish) can be found here: